lkrms/win10-unattended/README.md

 > [!TIP]
 >
-> If you're Git-savvy, I suggest cloning the repository and creating a private
+> If you're comfortable working with Git, I suggest cloning the repository and
-> branch so you can easily rebase your changes onto `main` as needed.
+> creating a private branch so you can easily rebase your changes onto the
+> `main` branch as needed.
+>
+> The `test/virtio` and `test/virtio-arm64` branches take this approach.

 ## What it does

-Most of the actions taken by `win10-unattended` are optional, and if files are not provided for an action that requires them, the action is silently skipped.
+Most of the actions taken by `win10-unattended` are optional.
+Steps that require files are silently skipped if you remove or don't provide them, and others can be commented out in [Autounattend.xml] or one of the scripts it launches.

 1.  **Skips all Windows Setup and OOBE (out-of-box experience) prompts** except install location selection